 This article describes how to grant permissions and manage security in Magpie.
 It is helpful to revisit user roles as well as understand different types of objects in Magpie.
-Permissions are granted to roles or individual users.
+Permissions are granted to roles, individual users, or an entire organization.
 Magpie applies eight permission types to different target objects.
 As detailed in the table below, each type of permission grants specific access to target objects depending on type of object.
 Permissions types are:

 The user who creates a new metadata object is granted